OpenUnison/openunison.github.io/docs/documentation/reference/authentication-mechanisms.md

       # The audience required in the JWT
       audience: "https://myou.domain.com/"
       # If true, OpenUnison will pull URLs and public keys from the well-known URL
+      # NOTE: If an issuer's public key gets updated, it will be reloaded on the failure of a signature check
       fromWellKnown: "true"
       # Certificate entry to use to validate the JWT's signature ONLY NEEDED if fromWellKnown is false
       validationKey: "jwt-sig"